MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Methodology

-Our Sparseformer is illustrated in Figure \ref{fig:model}.
+\textbf{Overview} Figure \ref{fig:model} demonstrates our model.
 In this section, we first introduce the core component—the token-sparse dual attention block (TSDA).
 TSDA effectively captures global context among tokens, eliminates redundant signals and refines features by token sparsification.
 Next, we apply TSDA blocks on multi-granularity encoding for intra- and inter-granularity correlation extraction, and on multi-channel encoding for channel correlation integration.
-Built upon TSDA blocks, our model is independent of input length and channel configurations, allowing it to be trained on heterogeneous datasets.
-Additionally, we design an adaptive label encoder for cross-dataset label space alignment, equipping our model with zero-shot transferability in different medical applications.
+Built upon TSDA blocks, our model is inherently agnostic to input length and channel configurations.We also introduce an adaptive label encoder to align heterogeneous label spaces across datasets.
+These designs enable the model to be trained across diverse datasets and equip it with few-shot/zero-shot transferability across different medical applications.